-Summer is just days away which means nothing but good things–sunshine & barbecues, flip flops & fireworks and, best of all, family vacations!
+Summer is just a few weeks away which means nothing but good things–sunshine & barbecues, flip flops & fireworks and, best of all, family vacations!

 To save on meals, whip up some snacks and pack a cooler or two to get you through your journey.
 That said, food and sightseeing are often the best parts of any road trip, so make sure you reserve a little wiggle room in the budget for good eats!
 Our family road trip policy is to stop for pie whenever we see a cute diner or a mom-and-pop restaurant.